An open API service indexing awesome lists of open source software.

 # commit-to-discord

-Monitors specified GitHub repositories for new commits across all branches and sends detailed notifications to a Discord webhook.
-The notifications are designed to closely mirror Discord's native embed style for commit messages, providing a clean and familiar look.
+Monitors specified GitHub repositories for new commits and sends detailed notifications to a Discord webhook.
+The notifications are designed to mirror Discord's first-party GitHub embed style (achieved by appending `/github` to a Discord webhook from within GitHub).

 ## Key Features

-* **Multi-Repository & Multi-Branch Monitoring:** Keep track of commits across several repositories and all their active branches.
+* **Multi-Repository & Multi-Branch Monitoring:** Keep track of commits across several repositories and selected branches.

-* **Persistent Tracking:** Remembers the last notified commit for each branch to avoid duplicates, even after restarts (uses `last_commits.json`).
+* **Persistent Tracking:** Remembers the last notified commit for each branch to avoid duplicates, even after restarts (using `last_commits.json`).

 * **Configurable:** Set repository list, webhook URL, polling interval, and GitHub token via environment variables.

-* **Dockerized:** Easy to deploy and run using Docker, with `Makefile` support for common operations.
+* **Containerized:** Easy to deploy and run using Docker or Podman, with `Makefile` targets for building, running, and management.

 * **GitHub API Token Support:** Use a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for higher API rate limits or to access private repositories.